Signal-Ecology/DSLO-Signal-Ecology/README.md

-# TNOPSI / DSLO Deterministic Semantic Substrate (v0.1)
+# DSLO Deterministic Semantic Substrate (v0.1)

-This repository contains the v0.1 release of the TNOPSI / DSLO deterministic semantic substrate:
+This repository contains the v0.1 release of the DSLO deterministic semantic substrate:
 a fully specified, drift‑bounded, execution‑free semantic manifold designed for stable meaning representation, long‑term reproducibility, and cross‑domain scientific alignment.

 The substrate provides a complete, self‑describing architecture composed of: